-The time has come to write a review of my trip to Romania…I wanted to go on a trip with my mother and an organized trip to Romania sounded like the perfect option.
-So, in May 2017, we headed from Bulgaria to Romania….
+The time has come to write a review of my trip to Romania.
+I wanted to go on a trip with my mother and an organized trip to Romania sounded like the perfect option.
+So, in the springtime, we were waiting for Dracula in Romania.

-First stop: Bucharest and the massive The Palace of the Parliament (Romanian: Palatul Parlamentului)….
-Or called by the locals ‘‘Ceausescu’s palace’‘ was on my list of buildings to see and I was amazed by the size and the beauty of the entire area where the parliament is located…It looks like a little Paris, the color of the stones used to build up the area looks exactly the same as the one used in Paris… So little Paris on the Balkans…
+In the first place, we visited Bucharest and the massive Palace of the Parliament.
+Or in other words, called by the locals ‘‘Ceausescu’s palace’‘.
+Needless to say that this imposing building was on my Bucket list and I was amazed by the size and the beauty of the entire area where the parliament is located…It looks like a little Paris.
+Also, the colour of the stones used to build up the Parliament looks exactly the same as the one used in Paris… Thus, a little Paris on the Balkans…

-I hope after that review, you will put Romania on your list and go chase Dracula…
+I hope after that review, you will put Romania on your list and go there waiting for Dracula to come…

 Thanks for reading!